- Delta Basic Economy vs Main Cabin: Which Is the Best Way for Flying? - January 26, 2022

 Additionally, Spirit has its own MasterCard.
 It’s called the Free Spirit MasterCard and cardholders can earn $40,000 bonus points plus a $100 companion flight voucher.

 Furthermore, Spirit isn’t available in every US city either.
-The airline flies out of US cities such as Orlando, Las Vegas, Fort Lauderdale, Philadelphia, Chicago, and Myrtle Beach.
+The airline flies out of US cities such as Orlando, Las Vegas, New York, Fort Lauderdale, Philadelphia, Chicago, and Myrtle Beach.

 FAQs about JetBlue and Spirit Airlines